pboechat/SAT.js/README.md

     ]);
     var polyB = new SAT.Polygon(verticesB);

-Notice that vertices *must* be in *counter-clockwise* order.
+Notice that the vertices *must* be in *counter-clockwise* order.

 #### Polyhedra

-With vertices, edges and faces of your polyhedron, build a *SAT.Shape* instance:
+With the 3D vertices, edges and faces of your polyhedron, construct a *SAT.Shape*:

     // 1x1x1 cube centered in origin
     var polyA = new SAT.Shape(